 - Three Werewolves: this variant allows for a total of 3 Werewolves in the game, but only if the group is larger than 14 players.

 - Timed Days: this variant sets a limit for the Villagers.
 If an individual has not been selected in the given time to be removed from the game via a group vote, no players are removed from the game and another round begins.
-It is in the Villagers best interest to quickly vote and in the Werewolves best interest to keep everyone guessing and confused.
+It is in the Villager’s best interest to quickly vote and in the Werewolves’ best interest to keep everyone guessing and confused.

 To learn more about Are You A Werewolf? and read the full rules, see the game’s official page.
 Or check out our review of Ultimate Werewolf: Extreme that takes the game to deeper and more complicated levels.

 Before we get into the prediction, a quick history lesson.
-Are You A Werewolf? is a re-themed version of the game, Mafia, that was created by Dimma Davidoff in the mid 1980′s to be used with his students as part of a psychological experiment.
+Are You A Werewolf? is a re-themed version of the game, Mafia, that was created by Dimma Davidoff in the mid-1980’s to be used with his students as part of a psychological experiment.
 The game was based on the same type of scenario as the game we are reviewing, but used criminals instead of supernatural beasts.
-A gentlemen by the name of Andrew Plotkin thought this rather drab and re-themed the game to include Villagers and Werewolves.
+A gentleman by the name of Andrew Plotkin thought this rather drab and re-themed the game to include Villagers and Werewolves.
 Since its release, the original Are You A Werewolf? roles have been added to, the game is played in just about every game convention you will ever be lucky enough to attend, and continues to grow in popularity around the globe.

-Difficulty wise, this is not a hard game to teach.
+Difficulty-wise, this is not a hard game to teach.
 In fact, the only player in the game who really needs to know the game inside and out like a Boss is the Moderator.
 Everyone else can just take direction.
-What cannot be taught, and will make this game difficult for Child Geeks, is the meta game.
+What cannot be taught, and will make this game difficult for Child Geeks, is the metagame.
 On its surface, this is a simple variable player-role/player power game.
 Under the surface is a complex and constantly shifting social environment that pits one person’s sense of self against the masses with an ever-increasing level of paranoia.
 And if that sounds confusing to you, let me rephrase by simply saying that the most complicated thing about this game is staying true to yourself.
-Peer pressure is a significant driving force that is lead by a few very charismatic or strongly willed players who will persuade the rest of the players to either agree with them or take them out of the circle.
+Peer pressure is a significant driving force that is led by a few very charismatic or strongly willed players who will persuade the rest of the players to either agree with them or take them out of the circle.
 For Child Geeks, this can be an incredibly complicated experience to both comprehend and to emotionally cope with.
 Especially if they feel they are being picked on.

 Again, teaching the game takes only about two or so minutes.
-The majority of my time was making sure I had the right group of people gathered to introduced the Child Geeks to the game.
+The majority of my time was making sure I had the right group of people gathered to introduce the Child Geeks to the game.
 When playing with Child Geeks, it helps to play with families.
 I’ve played games of Are You A Werewolf? with mixed groups of strangers at game conventions and the circle can get really nasty.
 Next time you see me, ask me about the time one of the adults told a child that he was “stupid” and a “horrible player” during a game of Are You A Werewolf? at Gen Con.
 Yeah, not great.

 Once the group was gathered, we were ready to go!
 But before we played our first game, I asked my Child Geeks their thoughts on the game so far.